 Scar pulling: why it happens and how to regain mobility naturally

-Scar pulling: why it happens and how to regain mobility naturally Does your scar pull, hinder your movements, or give you that feeling of too-tight skin?
-You're not alone.
-Millions of people in France live with a post-operative scar that limits their mobility.
+Tight Scars: Why They Happen and How to Regain Mobility Naturally Does your scar feel tight, restrict your movement, or give you that sensation of skin that’s too tight?
+You’re not alone.
+Millions of people in France live with a post-surgical scar that limits

 jambes patch